 The therapeutic effects of an immediate-release tablet of Adderall begin 45 to 60 minutes after use, with peak effects occurring two to three hours after ingestion.
 In total, the effects of Adderall can last four to six hours.

 Adderall XR capsules, an extended-release formulation, dissolve more slowly in the body.
-The effects of this medication can last up to 12 hours, and the peak effects take place four to seven hours after use.
+The effects of this medication kick in within 30 to 60 minutes, and they can last up to 12 hours.
+The peak effects take place four to seven hours after use.